Exploring Research Group Consultations

-- Watch these two short videos:
+- Watch two short videos:

 - How many hours per week am I willing to volunteer with a research group before I seek course credit or monetary compensation?

-- Dr. Lamkin often tells students “research opportunities often don’t exist until they do.”
+- Dr. Lamkin often tells students, “Research opportunities often don’t exist until they do.”
 What does she mean by that?

 Whether you are a first-year student or have just one more year to go, this is a great time to explore research.
 Engaging people in our network is a wonderful way to discover diverse research environments and diverse forms of research activity.
-It is also a great way to hone in on an opportunity that’s socially, intellectually, and professionally satisfying.
+It is also a great way to home in on an opportunity that’s socially, intellectually, and professionally satisfying.